edina/fieldtrip-open/docs/PROJECTS.md

 #### Fieldtrip

-* offline-maps: will use the master branch of the plugin found at: [https://github.com/edina/fieldtrip-plugins](https://github.com/edina/fieldtrip-plugins).
+* offline-maps: will use the release tagged 0.0.1.
-* ft-sync: will install the plugin as a [bower](http://bower.io/) dependency.
-* my-plugin: will use the master branch of the plugin found at the defined git repository.
+* sync: will use the master branch of the plugin found at the defined git repository.

 For details on fieldtrip plugin development see [plugin development documentation](PLUGINS.md).